ikzelf/zbxdb/doc/encryption.md

 Basically there is one keysdir that is the same for all .cfg files but if you want you can have multiple keysdirs ......
 Easiest is just one ....

-Be sure not to loose the keys, no encryption is possible without them.
+Be sure not to loose the keys, no decryption is possible without them.

 Although the keys provide a strong encryption, you might want to rotate the key every once and a while, for example if someone left the company.
 With your zbxdb.py processes running, just generate a new key and within a few minutes all processes will rekey